Olympia, Washington, is a vibrant capital city with an eclectic array of restaurants, lovely walkways, and paths along Puget Sound.

 If You Go to Olympia, Washington

-Olympia, Washington is on Interstate 5, about 30 miles south of Tacoma and 60 miles south of Seattle.
+Olympia, Washington, is on Interstate 5, about 30 miles south of Tacoma and 60 miles south of Seattle.
 There are a variety of things to do and see in Olympia.
-Book your next trip for a quick weekend away, or plan on a more extended visit and explore the city and beyond.
+Book your next trip for a quick weekend away, or plan a more extended visit and explore the city and beyond.

 Be sure to check out Wander for more great things to do when you visit Washington.